 Zone 4 – The North Okanagan

-Is open to any BC Interior Curling Club that has all it’s senior curlers (60+ years of age) registered and identified as BCIMCA members by paying a annual $4 membership fee for each curler who is an active curler in a daytime/retiree curling league.
+Is open to any BC Interior Curling Club that has all it’s senior curlers (60+ years of age as of December 31st) registered and identified as BCIMCA members by paying a annual $4 membership fee for each curler who is an active curler in a daytime or evening curling league.

-The BCIMCA enjoys a membership of approx. 1,400 curlers across 17 curling centers.
+The BCIMCA enjoys a membership of approx. 1,200 curlers across 17 curling centers

 AFFILIATION WITH CURLBC